 Rely on our Expertise

 At Van Wyk Risk Solutions, we are committed to helping you establish a strong safety program that minimizes the workers’ compensation exposures at your health services facility.
-Contact us today at (616) 942 – 5070 to learn more about our OSHA compliance and safety program resources.
+Contact us via the form below or call us at (616) 942 – 5070 to learn more about our OSHA compliance and safety program resources.
+Follow us on LinkedIn for more tips and industry news.